-COMPETITIVE COMPENSATION COMPARISONS.
-The Company has commissioned an outside consultant, FPL Associates ("FPL"), to assist the Committee in the development and review of the Company's compensation programs for its executive and senior officers and certain key employees.
+Competitive Compensation Comparisons.
+The Company has commissioned an outside compensation consultant, FPL Associates, L.P. ("FPL"), to assist the Committee in the development and review of the Company's compensation programs for its executive and senior officers and certain key employees.
 Among other things, FPL has reviewed the compensation programs of similar companies in the REIT industry, including retail mall owners, and compared them to the Company's compensation programs.
-Since the Company's

-IPO, FPL has performed these reviews typically on an annual basis focusing on the development of a competitive total compensation program.
-The last compensation study was conducted in early 2000 prior to establishing the compensation structure for 2000.
+Since the Company's IPO, FPL has performed these reviews typically on an annual basis focusing on the development of a competitive total compensation program.
+The last compensation study was conducted in 2001 prior to establishing the compensation structure for that year.

-CEO COMPENSATION.
-Mr. Arthur Coppola's minimum base compensation, which is specified in his employment agreement with the Company, was established in connection with the Company's IPO in 1994.
-This employment agreement provides for a minimum annual base salary equal to at least \$250,000 during the term of his agreement.
-This base salary is reviewed by the Committee on an annual basis and is subject to discretionary increases that generally are based on, in the subjective judgment of the Committee, individual and corporate performance (including the successful completion of acquisitions, financings, redevelopments, other business initiatives and increases in total funds from operations and funds from operations per share) and competitive, economic and other factors deemed relevant by the Committee.
-The 1998 compensation study indicated that Mr. Coppola's base salary remained low compared to his REIT industry peers.
-Effective March 23, 1998, Mr. Coppola's annual salary was increased to \$500,000 per year largely based on this study and his salary has remained the same since such time.
+CEO Compensation.
+Mr. Arthur Coppola's base salary is reviewed by the Committee on an annual basis and is subject to discretionary increases that generally are based on, in the subjective judgment of the Committee, individual and corporate performance (including the successful completion of acquisitions, financings, redevelopments, other business initiatives and increases in total funds from operations and funds from operations per share) and competitive, economic and other factors deemed relevant by the Committee.
+Effective March 23, 1998, Mr. Coppola's annual salary was increased to \$500,000 per year largely based on the 1998 compensation study indicating that Mr. Coppola's base salary remained low compared to his REIT industry peers.
+His salary remained the same for 2001.

-In addition to Mr. Coppola's base salary, he elected to receive in 2000 under the terms of the New Program 25,155 shares of restricted stock in lieu of a \$337,500 cash bonus.
-The shares vest over a four-year period.
-The Compensation Committee changed the vesting period for all new restricted stock grants commencing in 2000 from five years to four years based on the 2000 compensation study which showed that the Company's peers generally have three to four year vesting periods.
-As an additional long-term incentive component of Mr. Coppola's compensation, in 2000 the Committee granted to Mr. Coppola an additional 16,770 shares of restricted stock that vest over a four-year period.
+In addition to Mr. Coppola's base salary, he elected to receive in 2001 under the terms of the Restricted Stock Bonus Program 18,451 shares of restricted stock in lieu of a \$270,000 cash bonus.
+The shares vest over a three-year period.
+The Compensation Committee changed the vesting period for all new restricted stock grants commencing in 2001 from four years to three years based on the 2001 compensation study which showed that an increasing number of the Company's peers have three-year vesting periods and to further motivate and reward participants.
+As an additional long-term incentive, in 2001 the Committee granted to Mr. Coppola 12,300 additional shares of restricted stock that vest over a three-year period.
 These grants of restricted stock are subject to certain conditions.
 For details of these grants, see the table captioned "Summary Compensation Table" and the discussion at page 13 of this Proxy Statement.

-Mr. Coppola's long-term incentive compensation award was based upon the Committee's evaluation of his individual and the Company's performance in 2000 as well as the Committee's desire to maintain Mr. Coppola's long-term incentive compensation at a level which is competitive to that of his peers in the REIT industry.
-These restricted stock grants as well as the continuation of the New Program were made on a basis that is consistent with the Company's philosophy of granting long-term incentive awards to provide executives with a promise of longer term rewards directly linked to increased share values.
+Mr. Coppola's long-term incentive compensation award was based upon the Committee's evaluation of his individual and the Company's performance in 2001 as well as the Committee's desire to maintain Mr. Coppola's long-term incentive compensation at a level which is competitive to that of his peers in the REIT industry.
+These restricted stock grants as well as the continuation of the Restricted Stock Bonus Program were made on a basis that is consistent with the Company's philosophy of granting long-term incentive awards to provide executives with a promise of longer term rewards directly linked to increased share values.